-The underlying causes of criminality need to be addressed, including drug and alcohol misuse, mental health difficulties, employment, training and accommodation needs.
-This includes ensuring there is adequate provision in place to reintegrate ex-offenders successfully into the community on release from prison.
+It is important we identify and attempt to address some of the underlying causes of criminality, which include but are not limited to: drug and alcohol misuse, mental health difficulties, employment, training and accommodation needs.
+We must ensure there is adequate provision in place to reintegrate ex-offenders successfully into the community on release from prison.

-Overall, the whole criminal justice system must see reducing reoffending as a key part of its work and I will use my position as Chair of the Local Criminal Justice Board to influence partners and ensure this is the case.
+Overall, the whole criminal justice system must see reducing re-offending as a key part of its work and I will use my position as Chair of the Local Criminal Justice Board to influence partners and ensure this is the case.

-A multi-agency approach is also needed to manage the most complex of offenders, involving police, criminal justice agencies and other partners such as housing to ensure communities remain protected.
+To ensure communities remain protected and to managed the most complex offenders, a multi-agency approach is needed involving police, criminal justice agencies and other partners such as housing.

-I will look to support organisations which help to break the cycle of crime by continuing to commission services which provide drug and alcohol interventions to those in the criminal justice system, while also supporting other schemes which support offenders and reduce reoffending through my Commissioner's Grants Scheme.
+I will look to support organisations that help to break the cycle of crime by continuing to commission services which provide drug and alcohol interventions to those in the criminal justice system.
+I will also support other schemes that work with perpetrators of crime to reduce re-offending through my Commissioner's Grants Scheme.

-- Reduced levels of serious violence, including knife crime, murder and other forms of homicide. - Increased activity takes place to disrupt organised crime groups, leading to successful prosecution of offenders. - Vulnerable people are safeguarded from modern slavery, human trafficking and child exploitation, with perpetrators brought to justice. - A county-wide violent crime strategy is in place, with police working with partners to identify potential victims and perpetrators. - Regional and national resources are maximised to support local investigations of serious and organised crime. - Crime which emanates from outside Warwickshire, including County Lines, will be deterred. - An improved collective response is given to fraud and cyber-crime, including support for victims and better crime prevention awareness. - Innovative and effective initiatives to support offenders to break the cycle of crime will be supported. - Reduced reoffending throughout Warwickshire.
+- Reduced levels of serious violence, including knife crime, murder and other forms of homicide. - Increased activity takes place to disrupt organised crime groups, leading to successful prosecution of offenders. - Vulnerable people are safeguarded from modern slavery, human trafficking and child exploitation, with perpetrators brought to justice. - A county-wide violent crime strategy is in place, with police working with partners to identify potential victims and perpetrators. - Regional and national resources are maximised to support local investigations of serious and organised crime. - Crime which emanates from outside Warwickshire, including County Lines, will be deterred. - An improved collective response is given to fraud and cyber-crime, including support for victims and better crime prevention awareness. - Innovative and effective initiatives to support offenders to break the cycle of crime. - Reduced re-offending throughout Warwickshire.

-Priority 2: Deliver visible and effective policing
+Priority 2.
+Deliver visible and effective policing

-Shared outcome: A visible police presence with strong welfare support deals effectively with local issues through innovative use of resources, delivering value for money for the taxpayer.
+A visible police presence with strong welfare support deals effectively with local issues through innovative use of resources - delivering value for money for the taxpayer.